OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
-The card expands vertically when hovered over, revealing hidden content with a smooth transition.
-This effect is achieved using CSS transitions and transformations without any JavaScript.
-The styling uses a modern approach suitable for integration with frameworks like Tailwind CSS, but can be readily adapted for other CSS styles.
+The effect involves a subtle reveal of card content upon hover, utilizing CSS transitions and transforms.
+No JavaScript is required.
+This example uses plain CSS3; adapting it to Tailwind would simply involve replacing the CSS class names with their Tailwind equivalents.

-**Description of the Styling:**
+## Description of the Styling

 The card starts in a collapsed state.
-On hover, the `height` of the card is increased using a transition to animate the change smoothly.
-The hidden content is initially set to `overflow: hidden`, so it doesn't affect the initial layout.
-The `transform: translateY()` property is used for a subtle sliding-up effect.
+On hover, the card expands horizontally, and a hidden content area slides into view.
+The expansion uses a smooth transition for a polished user experience.
+A subtle box-shadow is added to enhance the three-dimensional effect.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>